 The blessing of water also claims the use of that element for God’s kingdom:

 The use of such exorcisms presupposes that these elements are under the sway of the evil one prior to the rite, or at least that they could be.
 The same holds true for any element of the world, including our food.
-Porphyry, the most learned of all the pagan philosophers, says that demons like to attach themselves to the dwellings of men, particularly our food.
-He writes:
+Porphyry (234-305), the most learned of all the pagan philosophers, said that demons like to attach themselves to the dwellings of men, particularly our food.
+He wrote:

 If even a pagan was able to comprehend this basic spiritual truth, how much more ought those called by the name of Christ?
 St. Gregory the Great, relating the story of a holy abbot St. Equitius, tells of a demonic possession that occurred when a nun ate a head of lettuce that had a demon attached to it: